This information is part of the Colgate University catalog.

 Associate Professors Ay, Christensen

-Assistant Professors Chen, Cipolli, Howard, Jiménez Bolaños, Seo
+Assistant Professors Chen, Cipolli, Davis, Jiménez Bolaños, Seo, Sosa Castillo

 There are many good reasons to study mathematics: preparation for a career, use in another field, or the beauty of the subject itself.
 Students at Colgate who major in mathematics go on to careers in medicine, law, or business administration as well as areas of industry and education having an orientation in science.
 Non-majors often require mathematical skills to carry on work in other disciplines, and all students can use the study of mathematics to assist them in forming habits of precise expression, in developing their ability to reason logically, and in learning how to deal with abstract concepts.
 There are also many people who view mathematics as an art form, to be studied for its own intrinsic beauty.